JoshKaufman/ursa/README.md

 Note that, even though all the public key operations work on private keys, this function only returns true if the given object is a public key, per se.

+### ursa.createVerifier(algorithm)

+Create and return a verifier which can verify a hash generated with the named algorithm (such as `"sha256"` or `"md5"`).
+See "Verifier Methods" below for more details.

 ### ursa.sshFingerprint(sshKey, sshEncoding, outEncoding)